 Each PHP configuration option for MySQL Enterprise Monitor is prefixed by

-Timeout in seconds when communicating with the MySQL Enterprise Agent Aggregator.
+Timeout, in seconds, for communications with the MySQL Enterprise Monitor Aggregator.

-Name of the callback function to be invoked whenever data is sent to the agent.
-This callback is defined in the PHP application, and is a PHP function that requires one parameter.
-This parameter is an array of HTTP requests made to the aggregator.
+Defines the name of the callback function to invoke when data is sent to the Aggregator.
+The callback is defined in the PHP application and is a function which requires a single parameter, the array of HTTP requests made to the Aggregator.

-This should only be enabled while debugging MySQL Enterprise Monitor because it will log every request, which may result in a large log file.
+This should only be used for debugging purposes because every request is logged, resulting in a very large log file.

 extension = /usr/local/apache/php/lib/php/extensions/mysqlenterprise.so mysqlenterprise.aggregator_url = tcp://aggregator:14000 mysqlenterprise.quan_enabled = 1 mysqlenterprise.debug_callback = cta_callback mysqlenterprise.disable_backtrace = 1 mysqlenterprise.aggregator_user = username mysqlenterprise.aggregator_password = "password"